pudnax/pilka/README.md

 [winit](https://crates.io/crates/winit) is the "default" window library in Rust ecosystem.
 And it covers the most of cross-platform issues for you.

-[RustFFT](https://crates.io/crates/rustfft) is used to perform Fast FFT for generating sound textures.

-[cpal](https://crates.io/crates/cpal) is used to capture sound from microphone and probably MIDI devices in the future.

 [png](https://crates.io/crates/png) is used to encode screenshots into png files.

 [notify](https://crates.io/crates/notify) is a file watcher and maintains the hot-reload.